akc8012/wasm-game/README.md

-# Wasm Paint
+# Wasm Game

-Copy of wasm-bindgen example.
+Copy of wasm-bindgen paint example.

 [View documentation for this example online][dox] or [View compiled example online][compiled]